GeneralBots/botui/PROMPT.md

 ### Process

 1. Add business logic to **botserver** first
-2. Create REST API endpoint in botserver
+2. Create REST API endpoint in botserver (returns HTML for HTMX)
-3. Add HTTP wrapper in BotUI
+3. Add HTTP wrapper in BotUI if needed
-4. Add UI in `ui/suite/`
+4. Add UI in `ui/suite/` using HTMX attributes
 5. For desktop-specific: Add Tauri command in `src/desktop/`

 ### Desktop Tauri Command